William Rehnquist: Equal protection, civil rights, and abortion

 Rehnquist rejected a broad view of the Fourteenth Amendment.
 In 1952, while clerking for Jackson, Rehnquist wrote a memorandum concluding that "Plessy v.
 Ferguson was right and should be re-affirmed.
 If the Fourteenth Amendment did not enact Spencer's Social Statics, it just as surely did not enact Myrddahl's American Dilemma" (An American Dilemma), by which he meant that the Court should not "read its own sociological views into the Constitution."
-Rehnquist believed the Fourteenth Amendment was meant only as a solution to the problems of slavery, and was not to be applied to abortion rights or prisoner's rights.
+Rehnquist believed the Fourteenth Amendment was meant only as a solution to the problems of slavery, and was not to be applied to abortion rights or prisoners' rights.
 He believed the Court "had no business reflecting society's changing and expanding values" and that this was Congress's domain.
 Rehnquist tried to weave his view of the Amendment into his opinion for Fitzpatrick v.
 Bitzer, but the other justices rejected it.
 He later extended what he said he saw as the Amendment's scope, writing in Trimble v.
 Gordon, "except in the area of the law in which the Framers obviously meant it to apply—classifications based on race or on national origin".
 During the Burger Court's deliberations over Roe v.
 Wade, Rehnquist promoted his view that courts' jurisdiction does not apply to abortion.

 Rehnquist voted against the expansion of school desegregation plans and the establishment of legalized abortions, dissenting in Roe v.
 Wade.
 He expressed his views about the Equal Protection Clause in cases like Trimble v.
 Gordon:

 Unfortunately, more than a century of decisions under this Clause of the Fourteenth Amendment have produced ... a syndrome wherein this Court seems to regard the Equal Protection Clause as a cat-o'-nine-tails to be kept in the judicial closet as a threat to legislatures which may, in the view of the judiciary, get out of hand and pass "arbitrary", "illogical", or "unreasonable" laws.
 Except in the area of the law in which the Framers obviously meant it to apply—classifications based on race or on national origin, the first cousin of race—the Court's decisions can fairly be described as an endless tinkering with legislative judgments, a series of conclusions unsupported by any central guiding principle.